RustyRoad/RustyRoad/README.md

 - [@rileyseaburg](https://github.com/RileySeaburg) - Idea & Initial work

-See also the list of [contributors](https://github.com/RileySeaburg/CrabbyRails/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/RileySeaburg/Rusty Road/contributors) who participated in this project.

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

-- Creator of Ruby on Rails, David Heinemeier Hansson (DHH)
+- Creator of Ruby on Rocket, David Heinemeier Hansson (DHH)
 - Creator of Rust, Graydon Hoare
 - Creator of Rocket, Sergio Benitez